 Fees: Trading fees charged by City Index are spreads, commissions on shares, and swap fees.
 The broker does not charge commissions on other trading instruments asides from shares.
 Card deposits attract a fee, applied by the processor, while other deposit methods are free.
 City Index does not charge any fees for withdrawals, while the broker charges an account inactivity fee.

-Tradable Instruments: Available financial instruments on City Index Singapore for trading are forex currencies pairs, shares, indices, commodities, and metals.
+Tradable Instruments: Available financial instruments on City Index Singapore for trading are CFDs on forex currencies pairs, shares, indices, commodities, and metals.

 Deposits/Withdrawals: Payment methods supported on City Index for deposits and withdrawals in Singapore are cards (debit/credits), e-wallets (PayNow & FAST), internet banking and bank wire transfer.
 Card and e-wallet deposits are credited instantly while it takes about 3 days for bank transfers.
 Withdrawals to cards take up to 10 business days and only 3 days for bank accounts.